-The ATX power connector on the Z590 FTW WIFI provides additional power to the CPU.
+The ATX power connector on the X570 FTW WIFI provides additional power to the CPU.
 This connector requires the appropriate 4-pin ATX cable provided by your power supply - often as part of a 4+4-pin CPU connector.
-(See Page 41 for more specifics to the connector itself, and associated wiring/pinouts).
+(See Page 39 for more specifics to the connector itself, and associated wiring/pinouts).
 This connector is not essential to running the system, but may provide additional power to the CPU under a heavy load, overclocking, and/or benchmarking.
 The 4-pin power connector may be installed in addition to the 8-pin EPS connector; it may not be installed in place of the 8-pin EPS connector.

-10. Intel® SATA 6Gb/s Ports
+10. AMD® SATA 6Gb/s Ports

-The Intel® Z590 PCH has a 6-port SATA 6Gb/s controller (See Page 50 for specifics on the connectors).
-This controller is backwards compatible with SATA and SATA II devices, and supports SSDs, HDDs and various types of optical devices (CDROM, DVDROM, BD-ROM, etc.).
-The controller also supports NCQ, TRIM, hot swap capability (provided the proper HDD/SSD bays/racks are installed), and RAID levels 0/1/5/10.
+The AMD® X570 Chipset has an 8-port SATA 6Gb/s controller (See Page 47 for specifics on the connectors).
+This controller is backwards compatible with SATA and SATA II devices, and supports SSDs, HDDs and various types of optical devices (CDROM, DVDROM, BD-ROM, etc).
+The controller also supports NCQ, TRIM, hot swap capability, and RAID levels 0/1/10.

-11. M.2 Socket 3 Key-M 110mm
+11. M.2 Socket 3 Key-M 110mm (M2_1)

-M.2 is an SSD standard, which uses up to four PCIe lanes and utilizes either up to Gen4 (PM1) or Gen3 (PM3) speeds.
+M.2 is an SSD form factor standard, which uses up to four PCIe lanes and utilizes up to Gen4 speeds, depending upon the device used.
 Most popularly paired with NVMe SSDs, this standard offers substantially faster transfer speeds and seek time than SATA interface standards.
-All M.2 devices are designed to connect via a cardbus style connector, secured by bolting into place, and powered by the connector - rather than a dedicated data cable and power cable.
+All M.2 devices are designed to connect via a card-bus style connector, secured by bolting into place, and powered by the connector - rather than a dedicated data cable and power cable.